Disclaimer: I do not own any Sega Characters.

 Tails rolled his eyes but blushed all the same.
 He had gotten an 'opportunity' to remark on some of his accomplishments, which took up the front page and news broadcasts for a while.

 "The life and times of Miles Prower, the motion picture," Sonic joked.

 "Alright, alright.
 But seriously.
 Why didn't you go to the party?
 It was great," Tails asked, genuinely curious.
 Sonic just shrugged it off with a small grin and went back to straightening things up.

 "You know how it is.
-This was a party for Amy, I didn't want to take away to much attention."
+This was a party for Amy.
+I didn't want to take away too much attention."

 Sonic just continued to work as if he was not interested in the conversation.
 He and Tails had talked about this so many times in the past and he knew what was coming, but this time was different for him.
-Because he could no longer deny what the fox had to say this time.
+Because this time he could no longer deny what the fox had to say.

 "And Sonic, I know you love her . . .
 If it's me you're worried about, I think I can handle myself now."

 Nevertheless, this surprised him as he looked back at the teenager.

 "What do you mean Tails?
 I never said . . ."

 "Well, once you said it was because she might get hurt, but we all know Amy can handle herself.
 Then it was the 'she could be used against me' thing for a while, but she still can be used against you.
 Sonic you've given every excuse in the book why you won't date Amy, but I know you love her.
 I'm just letting you know, that I am not one of those excuses either.
 I can take care of myself now, so you don't have to spend all your time with me, ya know.
 So, either go out with Amy or tell her you aren't interested period, but you can't kinda date her," Tails stated quite pointedly.
 It appeared he wanted to speak his peace for some time now and he had.
 What Sonic had no idea about was how many times the kid had practiced in front of the mirror with this one.
 What Tails wasn't prepared for was the response to his speech.